Tips for Biking in NYC

 Riding a bike in NYC has never been better!
 With more than 1,200 miles of bike lanes, pedaling around is more convenient than ever.

-Whether you’re an experienced rider or new to city biking, here are a few simple tips to help you feel more comfortable and confident:
+Whether you’re an experienced rider or new to city biking, below are a few simple tips and resources to help you feel more comfortable and confident.

 Plan a sensible route